 “It sounds awful, I know, but when my baby first developed the acne all I could think – once I knew it was nothing to worry about – was, ‘Oh no, she’s not perfect anymore.
 What will people say?’
 Of course, nobody said anything.
 Well, nothing unkind anyway.
 If I brought it up (and it was always me), they just shared stories of their own child’s ailments, from eczema to cradle cap, and how they’d also been a mix of concerned and embarrassed which actually really helped and made me feel less like a Disney villain.”

 Newborn baby acne usually clears up on its own after a few weeks but there are some things you can do to help it along.

-Keep your baby’s face clean with cooled boiled water or WaterWipes baby wipes for sensitive skin.
+Keep your baby’s face clean with cooled boiled water or WaterWipes biodegradable, vegan, cruelty-free baby wet wipes.

 Always gently pat baby’s skin when drying.

 If you’re breastfeeding, try softly dabbing breastmilk on the spots.
 Lots of mums swear by it.